“On land or at sea, her feet were rarely burdened with

 Lua’s clothing consisted of a collection of simple but versatile sarongs that were always bursting with bright, tropical colors.
 She took great delight in matching her daily outfits with the colors of the seasonal flowers of the islands.
 On land or at sea, her feet were rarely burdened with footwear of any kind, yet they were always strikingly clean.

 Lua was also an accomplished ukulele player and loved to make up her own songs, as did I on my guitar.
-I had learned a few things about these small wannabe guitars from my Saturday Community Music Circle group at the local green market.
+I had learned a few things about these small wannabe guitars from my music circle group over the years.
 The ukulele players who would join in on occasion were very fond of their light, portable little instruments and loved to share their knowledge of, and passion for, these colorfully decorated diminutive music makers.
 They were certainly seductive little strummable curiosities.

 Cartoonish as they may seem, ukuleles, or ‘ukes,’ are legitimate members of the lute family instruments, mind you.
-They have four nylon strings, or four ‘courses’ of strings, and originated in the 19th century as a Hawaiian adaptation of the Portuguese machete, a small guitar-like instrument introduced to Hawaii by Portuguese immigrants, mainly from Madeira and the Azores.
-Ukuleles gained great popularity on the U.S. mainland during the early 20th century and from there spread internationally.
+They have four nylon strings.
+They originated in the 19th century as a Hawaiian adaptation of the Portuguese machete, a small guitar-like instrument introduced to Hawaii by Portuguese immigrants, mainly from Madeira and the Azores.
+Ukuleles gained great popularity on the U.S. mainland during the early 20th century and from there, spread internationally.

 The name ‘ukulele’ roughly translates as ‘jumping flea,’ perhaps because of the movement of the player’s fingers.
 But according to Queen Liliuokalani, the last Hawaiian monarch, the name means ‘the gift that came here,’ from the Hawaiian words ‘uku’ (gift or reward) and ‘lele’ (to come).